 - The Council has a number of interests in other entities that fall within the group boundary of the Council on the grounds of control and significant influence in line with the Code.
-During 2019/20 the Council has assessed its interests in the 3 Joint Ventures with Esh Homes Limited of which the Council owns 50% of the share capital of the Companies and concluded that they will be consolidated into its group accounts. - In line with accounting standards and the Code, all maintained schools in the Borough are now considered to be entities controlled by the Council.
-Rather than produce group accounts, the income, expenditure, assets, liabilities, reserves and cash flows of each school are recognised in the Council's single entity accounts. - Where the land and building assets used by the school are owned by an entity other than the Council, school or School Governing Body then it is not included on the Council's Balance Sheet. - As at the 31 March 2020 the Council now only has no Voluntary Aided (VA) schools as the last one converted to an Academy during the year. - In the current economic climate there is a high degree of uncertainty about the future levels of funding for local government.
+During 2020/21 the Council has assessed its interests in the 4 Joint Ventures with Esh Homes Limited of which the Council owns 50% of the share capital of the Companies and concluded that they will be consolidated into its group accounts. - In line with accounting standards and the Code, all maintained schools in the Borough are now considered to be entities controlled by the Council.
+Rather than produce group accounts, the income, expenditure, assets, liabilities, reserves and cash flows of each school are recognised in the Council's single entity accounts. - Where the land and building assets used by the school are owned by an entity other than the Council, school or School Governing Body then it is not included on the Council's Balance Sheet. - As at the 31 March 2021 the Council has no Voluntary Aided (VA) schools. - In the current economic climate there is a high degree of uncertainty about the future levels of funding for local government.
 However the Council has determined that this uncertainty is not yet sufficient to provide an indication that assets of the Council might be impaired as a result of a need to close facilities and reduce levels of service provision. - The Council continues to assess the degree of componentisation within its non-current asset portfolio, as part of the 5 year rolling programme of non-current asset valuations.
 On an annual basis the Council will review capital expenditure to assess if any new material components have been added to the Council's non-current asset portfolio.